 The IDFR is fully recognized at the global level, and included as one of the key initiatives to implement the Global Compact for Safe, Orderly and Regular Migration– GCM(Objective 20), also calling for the reduction of remittance transfer costs, and greater financial inclusion through remittances.
 The Day also promotes achievement of the Sustainable Development Goals (SDGs) and furthers the the 2030 Agenda for Sustainable Development.

 Towards these objectives, the United Nations International Fund for Agricultural Development (IFAD), as custodian of the IDFR, is supporting the #FamilyRemittances Campaign, to allow stakeholders to endorse the values the Day represents and to showcase their engagement.

-“Supporting one billion people reach their own Sustainable Development Goals (SDGs)” is a campaign aimed at recognising the fundamental contribution of remittance families towards such achievement, and encouraging all relevant actors to actively contribute to reaching these global goals.
+“Supporting one billion people reach their own Sustainable Development Goals (SDGs)” is a campaign aimed at recognizing the fundamental contribution of remittance families towards such achievement, and encouraging all relevant actors to actively contribute to reaching these global goals.

 The campaign’s goals are to: